Bastardkb/Charybdis/files/mods/readme.md

 A trackball sensor cover to be used in combination with the original bottom cover.
 Protects the sensor from outside elements.

 File is in [trackball-cover](trackball-cover).

+## Alternative sensors

+There are files in the `bottom_adapter_alternative_sensors` to accomodate PMW3389 and ADNS9800 sensors.